 - External Sales Policy, Procedure, Contract Amendments Updates (ppt)

 - Internal/external sales business proposal outline (doc, enable macros please) (step 2)

-- Contracts Library, general external sales contracts (step 7)
+- Contracts Library, standard external sales contracts (step 7)

 - Establishing Market Driven External Sales Rates (pdf) (step 4)